You don't know what you don't know..

 The Internship outline

 The internship starts on Friday morning and ends on Saturday evening.
 You are also welcome to float on Thursday if you are in town early.
-In your time here you will have the opportunity to absorb tons of information, float, eat, and repeat.
+In your time here you will have the opportunity to absorb tons of information, float, rinse, and repeat.
 We will foster a felt sense of what it's like to operate a float center, and establish a rapport between us for if you need help down the road.
 The internship also comes with email and phone support after you leave.

 If you have a floor plan with accurate measurements bring it along so we can obsess over the intricacies of your plan while you are here!